True airspeed

 The true airspeed (TAS; also KTAS, for knots true airspeed) of an aircraft is the speed of the aircraft relative to the air mass through which it is flying.
 The true airspeed is important information for accurate navigation of an aircraft.
-Traditionally it is measured using an analogue TAS indicator, but as the Global Positioning System has become available for civilian use, the importance of such air-measuring instruments has decreased.
+Traditionally it is measured using an analogue TAS indicator, but as GPS has become available for civilian use, the importance of such air-measuring instruments has decreased.
 Since indicated, as opposed to true, airspeed is a better indicator of margin above the stall, true airspeed is not used for controlling the aircraft; for these purposes the indicated airspeed – IAS or KIAS (knots indicated airspeed) – is used.
 However, since indicated airspeed only shows true speed through the air at standard sea level pressure and temperature, a TAS meter is necessary for navigation purposes at cruising altitude in less dense air.
 The IAS meter reads very nearly the TAS at lower altitude and at lower speed.
 On jet airliners the TAS meter is usually hidden at speeds below 200 kn.
 Neither provides for accurate speed over the ground, since surface winds or winds aloft are not taken into account.

 Performance

-TAS is the true measure of aircraft performance in cruise, thus it is the speed listed in aircraft specifications, manuals, performance comparisons, pilot reports, and every situation when cruise or endurance performance needs to be measured.
+TAS is the appropriate speed to use when calculating the range of an airplane.
 It is the speed normally listed on the flight plan, also used in flight planning, before considering the effects of wind.